MohammadFurquan/Docker_To_Do_List_app/README.md

   db_data:
 ```
 ## Files in this Repository
-- *'Dockerfile'* : Defines the Docker image for the To-Do List application.
+- *`Dockerfile`* : Defines the Docker image for the To-Do List application.
-- *'docker-compose.yml'*: Example Docker Compose file to run the application and MySQL together.
+- *`docker-compose.yml`*: Example Docker Compose file to run the application and MySQL together.
-- *'app.py'*: The application script.
+- *`app.py`*: The application script.
-- *'requirements.txt'*: Lists the Python dependencies for the application.
+- *`requirements.txt`*: Lists the Python dependencies for the application.

 ## Contribution
 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or new features.